Sangwon91/PORMAKE/README.md

 <img src="doc/E41.png" width=400>

 Make edge type to building block dictionary.
-Edge type is the tuple of the types of adjacent nodes.
+Edge type is a tuple of the types of adjacent nodes: (`0`, `1`).

 ```python
 edge_bbs = {(0, 1): E41}